yes-0001/KlesRenderLayerOptimizer/README.md

 Each layer is another thing for your gpu to draw, from testing, `10` enchanted helmets (`1` layer each) drops your fps by `20-25` compared to `10` non-enchanted helmets.

 ## What does this mod do at it's current state?
 Right now it can only disable the glint layer from being rendered, this greatly improves performance on `1000` armor stands w/ enchanted armor from `36fps` to `47fps` (very unrealistic scenario) but it's only the start of what I'd like this mod to do.
-The other rendering layers and earlier/later game versions (forge, neoforge, and quilt hopefully too) will come in later updates.
+Forge, neoforge, and quilt will come in later updates as well as the other rendering layers.

 It's the final 2 weeks at my university for this semester so I only had time for the glint layer which was my main goal, stay tuned for more!